 How much does a professional kitchen designer cost in the UK?

 We estimate that working with an independent kitchen designer will cost you around £5,000 for a very high-end kitchen (over £25,000).

-Normally, however, the cost to design your kitchen is combined with the kitchen fitting service, like an all-in-one package.
+However, most kitchen suppliers will offer a kitchen design service for free, in an attempt to get you to buy your kitchen from them.
+In this way, it’s combined with the cost of the kitchen itself, almost like an all-in-one package.
 When you’re looking for quotes, do make sure to ask whether the cost includes your kitchen’s design and installation.

 Working with a professional designer may be the key to helping you to understand how far your budget can stretch.
 They will also have the knowledge to help you choose the right layout for your needs and ensure that you remember everything that must be considered.

-We have a new kitchen fitting cost calculator that could help you consider what you want in your kitchen and the cost to have it.
-Check out our kitchen design cost guide for kitchen island, kitchen tile, and kitchen extension costs.
+We have a kitchen fitting cost calculator that could help you consider what you want in your kitchen and the cost to have it.
+Plus, check out our kitchen design cost guide for kitchen island, kitchen tile, and kitchen extension costs.